 The cloudy new direction of business IT

-The API revolution
+The Open API revolution of Cloud Computing

-The traditional model of business IT is all-under-one-roof monolithic IT systems (the king of this jungle is SAP R/3; MYOB is its little brother).
+The traditional model of business IT is all-under-one-roof monolithic IT systems (the king of this jungle is SAP R/3; MYOB is its little brother by concept).
 These systems were hard to integrate with other software, requiring specialised skills in proprietary languages and even proprietary databases.
 Once a business committed to a platform, it was largely locked in.
 After paying high upfront licence fees, they could look forward to expensive annual maintenance fees.
 Businesses relied for implementation on consultants who were narrow specialists in a particular proprietary solution (in fact, software specialists were themselves locked in to particular solutions; moving to a new system was a traumatic career change).

 The monolithic approach risks a "Jack of all trades, master of none" approach.
 Why did they dominate business software?
 Before the rise of modern APIs, the cost of wiring together "best of breed " software was so high that monolithic systems ruled the earth.
 Now, they are an endangered species.
 Expensive to own, slow to innovate and hard to use, they are on the way out.

 The API revolution can be starkly illustrated by the old and new approach to integrating software.
 A traditional software solution charges very high fees to buy the "developer licence" which only then provides the documentation and software allowing programmers to import and export data.
 Apart from the licence cost, APIs were poorly standardised and required a lot of love and attention.
 Putting together systems required much specialised knowledge.

 So the API revolution finally makes it possible for small businesses to combine best of breed software, something which even large companies would not attempt ten years ago.